Nuno Brás: Childbirth Masses

 The traditional Childbirth Masses were also subject to strict sanitary regulations by the Diocese under Nuno I rule.
 Having in mind the subsequent deaths related with COVID-19, after Summer, the bishop coordinated the Diocese's regulations with those of the Regional Government of Madeira and forbade the traditional after mass gatherings, meals and celebrations that occur after the religious services.

 Centenary of Charles of Austria

 During his tenure as Bishop of Funchal, Nuno Brás was responsible for the catholic celebration of centenary of the death of the Emperor-King Charles I of Austria, who died in Madeira.
 Brás considered the late Emperor as an "example and intercessor", highlighting his efforts for peace, "at a time when war is invading Europe".

-The celebrations involved not only the Diocese, but also the Regional Government of Madeira and the Hungarian Embassy in Lisbon, the latter being a patron of a musical concert lead by the Madeira Classical Orchestra.
+The celebrations involved not only the Diocese, but also the Regional Government of Madeira and the Hungarian Embassy in Lisbon, the latter being a patron of a musical concert led by the Madeira Classical Orchestra.
 These celebrations were attended by Archdukes Karl von Habsburg and Ferdinand von Habsburg and extended imperial family.

+Potential Candidate as Bishop of Guarda

+In June 2024, media outlets, speculated that Nuno Brás would soon be transferred to the Diocese of Guarda, one of Portugal's most prestigious and oldest ecclesiastical territory.
+While no official confirmation had been provided at the time, the news stirred considerable interest and discussion among clergy and laypeople alike in the Autonomous Region.

+Despite de commotion, Pope Francis ended up appointing José Miguel Pereira as Bishop of Guarda, instead of transferring Nuno Brás between Dioceses.